Gay marriages are neither legally permitted nor recognized in India.

 Homosexuality is considered a taboo in Indian society, which remains conservative on matters of sexuality, marriage, and partnerships.
 In recent times, there has been a great growth in awareness of the LGBT (an initialism that stands for lesbian, gay, bisexual, and transgender) community and its rights.
 Urban Indians, particularly the younger lot, are not quite as judgmental or puritan in their views.

-Despite a mass movement in support of the radical step over the past two years, however, homosexuality is still considered a criminal offense, according to the Indian legal system.
+Despite a mass movement in support of the radical step over the past few years, however, homosexuality is still considered a criminal offense, according to the Indian legal system.

 Article 377 is the controversial Indian law that deals with homosexual relations.
 It came into force in 1862 and was based on Victorian ideas of morality.
 The law has been defended by the government of independent India and the conservative society has resisted change.
 It says: “Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to 10 years, and shall also be liable to fine.”